Autodesk Fusion 3D Modeling | Autodesk

 Autodesk Fusion includes robust 3D CAD, CAM, and CAE tools all in one package.

-Autodesk Fusion fully supports parametric modeling, the automatic change of an entire design when one dimensional value changes.
+Autodesk Fusion fully supports parametric modeling (US Site) , the automatic change of an entire design when one dimensional value changes.
 With Autodesk Fusion, you can quickly resize, add features, and re-version a model and see the changes in real-time.

-The flexible toolset in Autodesk Fusion makes 3D surface modeling easy.
+The flexible toolset in Autodesk Fusion makes 3D surface modeling (US Site) easy.
 Create the external aesthetics of an object using built-in tools like freeform sculpting, polygon manipulation, and parametric modeling.

-Freeform tools provide an alternate modeling approach to explore and create T-spline based models in seconds using direct manipulation.
+Freeform tools (US Site) provide an alternate modeling approach to explore and create T-spline based models in seconds using direct manipulation.

-Edit and repair mesh files inside your CAD tool.
+Edit and repair mesh files (US Site) inside your CAD tool.
 Use the mesh to make a sketch cross section, then add parametric features to the design.

-Autodesk Fusion includes tools to bend, edit, and flat pattern sheet metal designs.
+Autodesk Fusion includes tools to bend, edit, and flat pattern sheet metal designs (US Site) .
 Capture all the steps to build sheet metal components and ensure their success through integration with our fabrication tools in the CAM environment.

 This beginner-level CAD video series focuses on the transition from 2D to 3D design.